Ngo-The-Trung/MythicTrials/README.md

 Danse Macabre
 All enemies have Touch of Death
-All non health/mana potion consumables are replaced with Death Dice Mordred can only take damage from Death Dice
+All non health/mana potion consumables are replaced with Death Dice Mordred is weaker but can only take damage from Death Dice
+Mordred: has no shield and 0% dark resist.
+Planar Interposition cooldown increased to 25s.
 ```

 ```